Podcasts

 - Bungacast

-- This one's a bit strange because I like the work of the people involved with Bungacast's affiliate, Damage magazine, more than I like the podcast itself.
-Catherine Liu, Amber A'Lee Frost, Ben Fong, and Leigh Phillips are among my favourite guests and writers outside of the podcast.
+- Strangely, I like the work of the people involved with Bungacast's affiliate, Damage magazine, more than I like the podcast itself.
 One particular highlight for me is episode 430, "Welcome to the Tourist Age", featuring Marco d'Eramo.

 - Political Theory 101